-Change the Water Often
+Change the water often.

 You should change the water in the humidifier and dry it out completely as often as possible.
 If you can do it every day, that would be optimal.
 If you don’t change the water out, it promotes the growth of bacteria.

-Change the Filter Often
+Change the filter often.

 If your humidifier has a filter, be sure to change it often.
 Depending on your water, you might have to change it more often than the manufacturer suggests, especially if it looks dirty.